yashwardhan-gautam/cp/README.md

-# competitive programming
+# DSA
-My submission to some problems at codeforces.
+This repository contains some algorithms and my submission at codeforces,leetcode,codechef and atcoder.